derekbtw/jumpstart-bootstrap/README.md

 # Front End Slicing Starter (LESS or SASS)

-This is a super easy to use LESS or SASS starter to get you editing LESS or SASS code in seconds.
+This is to get you up and running with Bootstrap 4 and compiling SCSS in seconds.

 Includes out-of-the-box: